bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

    -  **Weight:** Provides a hint of the size of this parameter compared to a default one.
-For instance, if a parameters is 3 times larger than the others, set the weigh property of this paramenter to 3.0.
+For instance, if a parameters is 3 times larger than the others, set the weigh property of this parameter to 3.0.
 (Default is 1.0).

    -  **keepRename:** Runtime rename files to avoid some data dependencies.
       It is transparent to the final user because we rename back the filename